Initiation exercises

 From Anthroposophy

-This provides explanatory background - through Rudolf Steiner lecture excerpts - as a commentary on what takes place in main initiation exercises that one finds back in all or most contemporary spiritual paths and schools of initiation, a.o. in Franz Bardon's Initiation into Hermetics but also in Steiner's 'Knowledge of the Higher World' (KHW) and Daskalos' 'The Esoteric Practice'.
+This provides explanatory background - through Rudolf Steiner lecture excerpts - as a commentary on what takes place in main initiation exercises that one finds back in all or most contemporary spiritual paths and schools of initiation, a.o. in Franz Bardon's Initiation into Hermetics but also in Rudolf Steiner's 'Knowledge of the Higher World' (KHW) and Daskalos' 'The Esoteric Practice'.

 Inspirational quotes